fujaba/fulib.org/src/main/resources/webapp/examples/definitions/Associations.md

 // A bidirectional association requires you to specify the name of the reverse role.
 // You can do that by adding 'and is <name> of'.
-The Uni Kassel has students and is uni of Alice, Bob, Charlie, Dude.
+Uni Kassel has students and is uni of Alice, Bob, Charlie, Dude.

 // The above sentence can be written in reverse like so:
 Alice has uni and is one of the students of the Uni Kassel.